Charles R. Menzies

 Fraser University), M.A.
 (York

 University of New York).

-Additional information can be found on his personal blog
+Commentary and news can be found on his personal blog

 Professor Menzies' primary research interests are the production of anthropological films, natural resource management (primarily